CCBDA-UPC/Assignments-2025/Lab05.md

 ## Task 5.1: Download the code for the Web App

 You are going to make a few changes to the base Python code.
-Therefore, download the repository on your local disk drive as a *[zip file](ccbda-signup.zip)*.
-Unzip the file inside your responses repository for the current Lab session, and change the name of the folder to *ccbda-signup*.
+Therefore, download the repository on your local disk drive as a **zip file**.

 <img alt="Lab05-webapp-zip.png" src="images/Lab05-webapp-zip.png" width="50%"/>

+Unzip the file inside your responses repository for the current Lab session, and change the name of the folder to **django-webapp*.

 <a name="Task52"/>